healixcare786-creator/Healix-Care/README.md

             <div class="container">
                 <div class="footer-content">
                     <div class="footer-column">
-                        <h3>About TECHIZO</h3>
+                        <h3 data-key="footer.about">About TECHIZO</h3>
-                        <p>We provide premium quality mobile accessories to protect and enhance your devices.
+                        <p data-key="footer.about.text">We provide premium quality mobile accessories to protect and enhance your devices.
 Our products are designed with care and precision.</p>
                         <div class="social-links">
                             <a href="#"><i class="fab fa-facebook-f"></i></a>
                             <a href="#"><i class="fab fa-instagram"></i></a>